Tweets by @WeltklasseZH

 4x100m Women (Thursday 9.50pm): a prestigious premiere at the Zürich Trophy After six years, the Zürich Trophy will be a women’s relay race for the first time.
 Once again, the event will wind up the evening’s programme of events.
 One year prior to the European athletics championships at Letzigrund Stadium, the race will be an ideal indicator for the successful Swiss national team (a top 16 team in the past two years).
 They will line up against the superpowers of sprint – Jamaica with Shelly-Ann Fraser-Pryce and the US – and the European top teams of Germany, Great Britain, the Netherlands, Italy, and Ukraine.
 Which squad will be the very first women’s team to win the Zürich Trophy?

-At the Samsung Diamond League final events, athlete can score double points.
-8 points will awarded to the winner of a Diamond Race, 4 points to the athlete placing second, and 2 points to the athlete placing third.
+At the IAAF Diamond League final events, athletes can score double points.
+8 points will be awarded to the winner of a Diamond Race, 4 points to the athlete placing second, and 2 points to the athlete placing third.
 At level score and the same number of wins, the better result at the final event will count.
-Athletes are required to compete at the Samsung Diamond League final events in Zurich or Brussels to win a Diamond Race.
+Athletes are required to compete at the Diamond League final events in Zurich or Brussels to win a Diamond Race.